vcwebio/modeco.package.ksqldb/README.md

-# `package.ksql` - ModEco
+# `package.ksqldb` - ModEco

-The ModEco ksql module package.
+The ModEco ksqldb module package.
 See `conteco.docs.overview` for more information on the ModEco ecosystem.

 This package a KSQL server instance to be used with Kafka.